 Instead, he is saying that our lack of happiness and joy in life is because of a “missing peace”.

 And that peace is not found in anything, or anyone, other than in “Him who gives me strength”.

 The only way we can have this “missing peace” in our lives is through Jesus Christ.

 The prophet Isaiah foretold that He would be called the Prince of Peace.

 Jesus, Himself, said (John 16:33): “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”

-On this, the first day of 2022, may I encourage you to find the missing peace for your life!
+As life flows on and the years tick over (ever too quickly), may I encourage you to find the missing peace for your life!

 Only then will you have contentment and completeness.
 It is a peace that is deep and lasting, nothing like the shallow and transient peace of the world.

 This year, may you and I, may we….allow the Prince of Peace to reign in and through our lives.